Email all work to me at [email protected].

 favorite managerial tome of all time, If Harry Potter Ran General

-Electric: Leadership Wisdom from the World Of Wizards
+Electric: Leadership Wisdom from the World Of Wizards, which is a

 genuine, honest-to-God book that you can look up and purchase."